RIAPS/riaps-integration/riaps-x86runtime/README.md

 The available remotes nodes and the associated hostnames can be determine by looking at the router interface to see the client names or `ssh` into each node to find the prompt name which indicates the <username>@<hostname>.
 The hostnames used for should include the addition of `.local` or can be an IP Address of the nodes.
 See documentation on using the [fabfile](https://github.com/RIAPS/riaps-pycom/tree/master/src/riaps/fabfile) to learn more about hostname definitions and the `/etc/riaps/riaps-hosts.conf` file.

-The connection script (`connect_remote_nodes.sh`) will connect to each remote node specified to update the security keys.
+The connection script (`connect_remote_nodes.sh`) will connect to each remote node specified to update the security keys to match the VM setup.
 For each node, the user will be requested to add this host to the known hosts file by saying "Yes" and type in the node password (default is `riaps`) to complete the transfer of the VM key.
 An example successful exchange is below.
-If this command is repeated as connection issues are addressed, the hostname will already be in the known host file, so the request to add a host question will not appear.
+If this command is repeated as connection issues are addressed, the hostname will already be in the known host file, therefore the request to add a host question will not appear.
 If previous runs succeeded in connecting with some of the nodes, then those nodes will no longer need a password to connect and will transfer the VM key automatically.

 ```
 $ ./connect_remote_nodes.sh -H riaps-f452.local,riaps-fd98.local